risusan87/MPHenkan_kun2.0/PixelConvert2.0/README.md

 All the project can be dowloaded in schematic format from the folder called "project"

 ## Generator
-The generator however is not for release but can be downloaded soon thus you may need to know a liitle bit of knowledge in CUI to use
+The generator however is not for release but can be downloaded soon thus you may need to have a liitle bit of knowledge in CUI to use